+Did you know?
 It is said that 2% of the population suffers from loss of smell, mostly as a result of aging.
 Like hearing or vision, the sense of smell becomes impaired as we grow older.
 There are dangers linked to severe loss: for example, you can’t tell if food is spoiled, or detect gas leaks or smoke from fire.
-Changes to sense of smell can also lead to digestive disorders, since aroma is what starts us salivating, thereby producing the digestive juices our stomach needs to assimilate food and build the immune system… You don’t say.
+Changes to sense of smell can also lead to digestive disorders, since aroma is what starts us salivating, thereby producing the digestive juices our stomach needs to assimilate food and build the immune system…

 In my case, losing my sense of smell has meant that I never knew when my newborn’s diaper was full; that my cat had peed in its litter; that the garbage was stinking up the house; that food was burning on the stove; or that my deodorant was no longer working.
 It felt like living in a bubble.

 I could tell that odours surround me, my nostrils felt positively strained by swirling aromas—but I was unable to identify them.
 The impact on quality of life is immeasurable.
 You see, smell and memories are linked in a very Proustian way.
 The delicate perfume of lilac on the breeze may remind you of your first, tender kiss.
 Walking into a warm stable can awaken souvenirs of how, as a kid, you would slumber in the hay with your horse (yes, I actually had a horse as a child).
 Apple pie baking in the oven may suddenly stir memories of your mom’s laughter after she is gone.
 Without the sense of smell, you lose the immediacy of memory, the instant and direct access that scents provide to a lifetime of pleasures, and sorrows too.